ParthDave111/ParthDave111.github.io/ClimateAI.md

 1. train a deep learning model for image classification using Pytorch
 2. generate land use and land cover maps using Python GIS

+Aim :To classify satellite images into 10 Land Use and Land Cover (LULC) categories using the EuroSAT dataset and a ResNet-50 CNN model.

 ## Project Flow
+ ** Data Preparation **
 |Content|Links |
 |:-:|:-:|